-Hepatitis is a medical condition that causes inflammation of the liver, often due to viral infections.
-A common question many people ask is: “Is hepatitis curable?”
-The answer depends on the type of hepatitis and how early it is detected.
+A medical illness that causes soreness of the liver is known as hepatitis, most times as a result of viral infections.
+A familiar question most persons seek to know is: “Is hepatitis curable?”
+The answer vary on the kind of hepatitis and how fast it is noticed.

-In this guide, we’ll break down the different types of hepatitis, whether they can be cured, and the safest, medically approved ways to treat and manage the condition.
+In this article, we’ll simplify the various types of hepatitis, if they could be a solution for the illness, and the safest, medically accepted ways to cure and handle the illness.

 What Is Hepatitis?

-Hepatitis refers to inflammation of the liver, most commonly caused by viruses.
-The major types include:
+Hepatitis is basically the soreness of the liver, most familiarly caused by infectious agent.
+The key types include:

 - Hepatitis A